scottyschup/ruby-curriculum/w1d6-w1d7/git.md

 * How do you add a remote repo? (`git remote add custom_repo_name https://github.com/appacademy/example.git`)
 * How do you fetch data from a remote?
 * How do you push your changes to a remote?

-### ch3
-* What is a branch?
-* How do you create a new branch? `git branch new_branch_name`, or switch to the new branch as you're creating it with `git checkout -b new_branch_name`
-* How do you switch to another branch?
-* How do you list all the branches?
-  * How is the current branch indicated?
-* What is the name of the default (or first) branch?
-* How does Git know what branch you are currently on?
-* How do you merge another branch into your current branch? `git merge other_branch_name`
-* What is a fast-forward merge?
-* What is the workflow of a merge conflict? (`merge` command, resolve conflicts, then `git commit`)
-* What is a remote branch?
-* Why can't we check those out or commit to those directly?
-* How do we check out a branch that tracks a remote branch?
-* How do we then push code to the remote?

 ## Github Keys